 Insurance payment posting doesn’t have to be complicated for patients and providers.
 The process can be easily completed by call center agents who are trained in data entry work and doing outbound calls for verification.

 d.
 Accounts Receivable Follow-ups

 Relatively recent billings are easier to collect compared to languishing accounts receivables.
 This is why follow-ups are essential to any medical practice.
 But, completing these follow-ups can use up an employee’s valuable time away from serving the needs of patients.
 That’s why outsourcing the job can help doctors, nurses and other healthcare professionals focus on what really matters most — helping people get better from an illness.

 A/R collection can often lead to denials in insurance claims.
 So, what can a medical practitioner do?
 Entrust the job to a team of agents who have been trained and certainly are more capable in weeding out the bad accounts from the good, and in hastening the routing of denials through the next steps in the workflow.

 Outsourcing companies are bound to keep medical information confidential because of the contracts they entered into with their clients.
 Each agent has been thoroughly vetted for and has undergone compliance training before they can start with the job.
-Floor managers are at hand to provide guidance as well as supervise the agents' work.
+Floor managers are on hand to provide guidance as well as supervise the agents’ work.